rsachetto/MonoAlg3D_C/README.md

 The output will be saved in the VTK format.
 In order to see the results you can use Paraview (https://www.paraview.org/).
 You can also set the output to plain text, by changing the option ```vtk_output``` to false in the configuration file.
 The text format is defined as following:

 - Each line represents a Volume
-- Each volume is represented by its center point (X, Y, and Z), the value of halt of its side length and the calculated V
+- Each volume is represented by its center point (X, Y, and Z), the value of half of its side length and the calculated V

 Example file: